Jerry-Shaw/Nervsys/README.md

     2. API controller for all types of Apps
     3. Client for program communication
     4. Or more...

 As normally use, it responses one result from one method to one request, just like what we do now on an ordinary web development.
 But, it may response multiple results from multiple methods to one request, when we need it to "guess" what we need based on the data we gave.

 Don't expect too much, it is just a newborn framework though~

-Extensions in "/ext/" makes it greater than we can image.
+Extensions in "/ext/" makes it growing.

 Functional extensions (class) are considered to moved out to the third part to maintain.
 Not only extensions, but sub-projects based on NervSys are expected.
 Everyone can join the project.
 Ideas, codes, tests, suggests, supports, etc...

-And many thanks!
+Many thanks!

 ## Structure:

       /                                 **Root directory
       ├─api.php                           Main entry
       ├─README.md                         Readme